Chalisgaon–Dhule line

 The Chalisgaon–Dhule line is a railway route in Maharashtra, India.

 History

 The Chalisgaon–Dhule line was opened in 1900, serving between Chalisgaon and Dhule in Jalgaon and Dhule district in the Indian state of Maharashtra.
 The total length of this section is 56 km, which includes a total of 7 stations.
-The line includes a single-line system, with traction of diesel.
+The line includes a single-line system, with traction of electric.

 Electrification

 The Chalisgaon Junction to Dhule terminus track electrification is completed.

 Routing

 The 51111/51112 Chalisgaon–Dhule Passenger runs via Bhoras Budruk, Jamda, Rajmane, Mordad Tanda, Shirud, Mohadi Pargane Laling, Dhule terminus.

 Trains

 Trains between Chalisgaon Junction and Dhule terminus as follows: